reduxjs/redux/docs/FAQ.md

 ## Organizing State

 <a id="organizing-state-only-redux-state"></a>
 ### Do I have to put all my state into Redux?
-Should I ever use React’s `setState()`?
+Should I ever use React's `setState()`?

 There is no “right” answer for this.
 Some users prefer to keep every single piece of data in Redux, to maintain a fully serializable and controlled version of their application at all times.
-Others prefer to keep non-critical or UI state, such as “is this dropdown currently open”, inside a component’s internal state.
+Others prefer to keep non-critical or UI state, such as “is this dropdown currently open”, inside a component's internal state.
 Find a balance that works for you, and go with it.

 There are a number of community packages that implement various approaches for storing per-component state in a Redux store instead, such as [redux-ui](https://github.com/tonyhb/redux-ui), [redux-component](https://github.com/tomchentw/redux-component), [redux-react-local](https://github.com/threepointone/redux-react-local), and more.